hands-on-cloud/hands-on.cloud/hugo/content/Cloud CRON - Scheduled Lambda Functions/index.md

 As usual, we’re providing some additional reading to those of you, who interested.
 If you’re looking for a solution only, please, [jump here](#complete-source-code).

-## Benefits of using Scheduled AWS Lambda functions
+## Benefits of using Scheduled AWS Lambda functions.

 In the old-school world of on-prem Cron jobs, a significant amount of time went into managing the execution of these tasks.
 The crontab syntax itself is difficult to read, which frequently leads systems engineers to rely on online crontab formatters to translate the archaic time and date formats using online crontab generators.
 This lead [systemd.timer](https://www.man7.org/linux/man-pages/man5/systemd.timer.5.html) to include a modified, more readable implementation.